joeynmt/joeynmt/README.md

   > - MASTER_ADDR and MASTER_PORT env variables are currently hard-coded.
 See `ddp_setup()` func in [joeynmt/helpers_for_ddp.py](joeynmt/helpers_for_ddp.py)
 - implemented language tags, see [notebooks/torchhub.ipynb](notebooks/torchhub.ipynb)
   > :warning: **Warning**
-  > - `scripts/build_vocab.py` is not optimized for multilingual vocab construction.
+  > - `scripts/build_vocab.py` is not optimized for the multilingual vocab construction.
 You may need to modify it manually.
   > - You may also need to check the language settings in the (pre)tokenizer, accordingly.
+  > - Interactive translation cli won't work with language tags.
+- released a [iwslt14 de-en-fr multilingual model](https://huggingface.co/may-ohta/iwslt14_prompt) trained using DDP
 - special symbols definition refactoring
   - `joeynmt/constants.py` has beed removed.
 You should specify the special symbols in yaml config file.
 See [configs/transformer_small.yaml](configs/transformer_small.yaml)
 - configuration refactoring